 4. The P-CSCF in terminating network sends SIP INVITE as the DL data to the PGW-U/UPF.

 5-6.
-If the PGW-U/UPF cannot forward any DL data including SIP INVITE to the UE because of the UP plane failure.
-Based on the operator’s policy, the UPF detects the delivery failure of IMS related messages.
-The UPF sends the ICMP Destination Unreachable message to the P-CSCF.
+If there is no valid UE context in the PGW-U/UPF (e.g. because of network node restart) or any UP failure is detected by the PGW-U/UPF, the PGW-U/UPF cannot forward any DL data including SIP INVITE to the UE.
+Based on the operator’s policy, the PGW-U/UPF detects that the data delivery failure is for the IMS related messages.
+The PGW-U/UPF sends the ICMP Destination Unreachable message to the P-CSCF.

+The Type = 3 included in the ICMP header indicates that it is an ICMP message representing Destination Unreachable as specified in IEFT RFC 777.
+The code included in the ICMP header indicates the detailed reason, which can be utilized by the operator for IMS failure.

 NOTE 1: The PGW-U/UPF may detect IMS related messages based on Deep Packet Inspection (DPI) mechanism of data detection.
 IMS service is one of the most important services for operators.
 Thus operators may configure some reserved IP addresses and ports to transfer IMS service.
+The PGW-U/UPF may identify IMS related messages based on these reserved addresses and ports.

+6a.
+The P-CSCF detects IMS message transfer failure based on the code value (specified by operator) in ICMP header.

-The PGW-U/UPF may identify IMS related messages based on these reserved address and port.7.
-On receiving ICMP Destination Unreachable message, P-CSCF decides to send a response with an error code (i.e. the UE registration data is not present) to the S-CSCF or not send any response.
+7. On detecting IMS message transfer failure indicated in ICMP Destination Unreachable message, P-CSCF decides to send a response with an error code (i.e. the UE registration data is not present) to the S-CSCF or not send any response.
 The S-CSCF shall identify whether the called UE's terminating P-CSCF is not able to process this request, based on received error codes (i.e. the UE registration data is not present) or no response.
 Then the HSS based P-CSCF restoration as specified in clause 5.4.2.1 in TS23.380 is invoked.

 NOTE 2: There may be different cases of DL data forwarding failure, e.g. RAN node failure, UE unreachable, CN congestion, and etc. The PGW-U/UPF cannot differentiate these cases.
 Although the P-CSCF restoration is invoked, the restoration may not be performed successfully because the signaling may not be transferred to the UE e.g. in the case of RAN failure or CN congestion.
 The procedure should not increase the congestion situation when CN congestion happens.